Is It Finally Happening? - Neptune Systems SKY LED Light

 Yes, we think they will.
 Not only has this all-inclusive trend been well-received in recent years, but there is also the simple fact that ALL reef tank owners need a high-output light system to grow corals.

 Will SKY LEDLights carry the technology (WiFi or Bluetooth) to give those without an Apex access to some level of control using the Apex Fusion app?
 How will it be controlled in such a way that allows the light to compete with the best aquarium lights ever made?
 Will it be wired or wireless?
 A simple and reliable Aquabus connection makes a lot of sense here, hopefully giving it backward compatibility with previous versions of the Apex too.

-Either way, we fully expect the SKY LED to be controlled through Apex Fusion, with that will come the necessary customizable daily schedules and ramping along with full-color spectrum control, the ability to save your light settings and share with others alongside some proven presets to make it easy.
-But....this is all being done now so how will Neptune put their twist on it?
+Either way, we fully expect the SKY LED to be controlled through Apex Fusion.
+With that will come necessary customizable daily schedules and ramping along with full-color spectrum control, the ability to save your light settings, and share with others alongside some proven presets to make it easy.
+But....this is all being done now by other manufacturers so how will Neptune put their twist on it?

 At this point, we have not officially heard if the Neptune SKY LED Light will be controllable without an Apex or if one will be required for use.
 We do not know how many cords it will require or whether or not it has Bluetooth.
 Shoot, we don't even know what kind of price point to expect but if what has come before from Neptune Systems is any example, it is the intuitive control that will really impress us.